cthing/meazure/README.md

 ## License

-Refer to the License.txt file distributed with this program for details on the licensing of the Meazure program.
+Refer to the LICENSE file distributed with this program for details on the licensing of the Meazure program.

 ## Building